apostrophecms/broadband/README.md

 1. Stop starting new iterator callbacks.
 2. Wait for any outstanding iterator callbacks to finish.
-3. Invoke the final callback with the first error it received.
+3. Invoke the final callback (its third argument) with the first error it received.

 ## Using broadband without mongodb